-Children in a general education classroom will vary widely in how easily they acquire phonics skills.
-Teachers should make use of flexible groups to meet the needs of children who can move ahead quickly in their word-reading skills, or conversely, the needs of those who require more practice.
+Children in a general education classroom will vary widely in how easily they acquire word recognition skills.
+We should make use of flexible groups to meet the needs of children who can move ahead quickly in their word-reading skills, or conversely, the needs of those who require more practice.

-Children who consistently perform at a high rate of mastery in their phonics skills can focus on other valuable literacy activities such as independent reading and writing, while the teacher is working with flexible groups who require continued phonics instruction.
+Children who consistently perform at a high rate of mastery in their word recognition skills can focus on other valuable literacy activities such as independent reading and writing, while we are working with flexible groups who require continued phonics instruction.